Prescott punch

-In the evening of 16 May 2001, John Prescott, the British deputy prime minister, was hit in the face by an egg while walking to a Labour Party election rally at the Little Theatre in Rhyl, North Wales, in the run-up to the 2001 United Kingdom general election.
+In the evening of 16 May 2001, John Prescott, the British deputy prime minister, was hit in the face by an egg while walking to a Labour Party election rally at the Little Theatre in Rhyl, North Wales, in the run-up to the 2001 general election.
 Prescott hit the protester who had thrown the egg, agricultural worker Craig Evans, with a left-handed jab.
 A brief scuffle ensued, during which Prescott was pushed into a wall before police and Labour Party supporters moved Evans away.
 The incident came on the same day that the Labour Party's election manifesto had been launched.
 Earlier in the day Prime Minister Tony Blair had been confronted by an angry relative of a patient in a Birmingham hospital, and Home Secretary Jack Straw had been jeered at a conference of the Police Federation of England and Wales.

 Labour's senior leadership were divided on how to respond to the incident, which Prescott characterised as an act of self defence.
 Alastair Campbell, Downing Street Director of Communications, told Prescott to apologise but he refused.
 Sky News broke the first news of the incident and were threatened with a libel suit by Labour.
-Chancellor of the Exchequer and Labour's election campaign leader Gordon Brown stood by Prescott, though Blair thought an apology should have been made.
+The Chancellor of the Exchequer and Labour's election campaign leader Gordon Brown stood by Prescott, though Blair thought an apology should have been made.

 The story led most newspapers on 17 May and coverage was generally not negative.
 Blair referred to the incident in a cautious manner at that morning's press conference but it became clear that the press were treating it as a humorous occurrence.
 Polls found that the public were supportive of Prescott's response to being egged at close range and it did not affect Labour's poll standing.
 Labour won the election, with a slightly reduced but still very large majority.

 Background

-The 2001 United Kingdom general election took place on 7 June 2001, it was the first election following the landslide victory of the Labour Party, under Tony Blair, at the general election of 1997.
+The 2001 general election took place on 7 June 2001; it was the first election following the landslide victory of the Labour Party, under Tony Blair, at the general election of 1997.
 Labour's Chancellor of the Exchequer, Gordon Brown, had taken charge of the Labour Party campaign, including development of the manifesto for the 2001 campaign.
 The result of the election was seen as a foregone conclusion with Labour widely expected to retain their significant majority in the House of Commons.
 There was low turnover in members of parliament and, Labour having dropped all-women shortlists, there was expected to be little change to the demographic make-up of the house (unlike 1997 which had seen a significant increase in the number of women elected).

-Campaigning by all parties was low-key and Clarke et al (2018) state that Labour's campaign was perceived to be dull and "overly stage-managed".
+Campaigning by all parties was low-key and Clarke et al. (2018) state that Labour's campaign was perceived to be dull and "overly stage-managed".
 In 2002 political scientist Anthony King described the campaign as "one of the dullest in recent history".